-- Delete non-active jobs. - Resend a job that has failed or is in hold. - Send a job that has failed or is in hold, to a new destination. - Hold a job that is not active.
+- Delete non-active jobs. - Resend a job that has failed or is in hold. - Send a job that has failed or is in hold, to a new destination.

 The job's status displayed in the DICOM spooler window can be: